Kinvey/html5-sdk/README.md

 ```

 #### 3. Configure the SDK
-If you installed the SDK with npm, import the library in your code using `require`.
+If you installed the SDK with npm, import the sdk in your code using `require`.

 ```javascript
 var Kinvey = require('kinvey-html5-sdk');